A Pseudoline Counterexample to the Strong Dirac Conjecture: Strong Dirac conjecture

 In 1951, Dirac conjectured that among any set of $n$ non-collinear points, $P$, there must exist a point incident to at least $\lceil\frac{n}{2}\rceil$ lines spanned by $P$ \cite{Dir51}.
 This bound can be attained for odd $n$ when the points lie on two intersecting lines.
-Typically, Dirac's original conjecture is stated in a slightly weaker form (i.e., the ``Strong Dirac'').\footnote{This conjecture is sometimes referred to as the \emph{Dirac-Motzkin conjecture}, see for example the first paragraph of \cite{Beck83}.
-However, that label more often refers to the conjecture that an arrangement of $n$ non-collinear points is spanned by at least $\frac{n}{2}$ \emph{ordinary} lines.}
+Typically, Dirac's original conjecture is stated in a slightly weaker form (i.e., the ``Strong Dirac'').

 In \cite{AIKN11}, Akiyama et al. show that the $\lfloor\frac{n}{2}\rfloor$ bound (i.e., the Strong Dirac conjecture with $c = 0$) can be attained for all sufficiently large $n$ except those of the form $12k+11$ (which they left as an open problem).
 However, there exists a family of configurations, with an arbitrarily large number of points, for which the conjecture is false for $c=0$.
 This infinite family of counterexamples is due to Felsner and contains $6k+7$ points with none incident to more than $3k+2$ spanned lines when $k$ is even, and $3k+3$ when $k$ is odd. \cite[p.
 313]{BMP05} The dual form for this family is demonstrated in Figure \ref{fig:felsner}.